Frequently Asked Questions

 Is Binkadi a non-profit organization?

-Binkadi is a Community Care Contractor (CCC) that provides specialized support services for children and youth with disabilities.
+Binkadi is a Community Care Contractor (CCC) that provides specialized support services for children and youth with complex care needs.
 While not a non-profit, our work is mission-driven and focused on delivering high-quality, person-centered care in collaboration with government agencies and social workers.

 Can I volunteer or donate support to Binkadi?